 What’s Happening with 2016 Measure B?8/2/2018 11:16 AM |

 The legal challenge was launched by a single Saratoga resident, ostensibly with no other support in addition to her lawyer.
 (Cheriel Jensen v.
 Santa Clara Transportation Authority, et al.) Both parties (VTA and Jensen) have effectively filed for oral argument in court.
-We are now waiting for the court to issue a date to hear oral arguments.
+Oral arguments are now scheduled for Tuesday, October 9.

 In the meantime, funds collected from the measure, totaling more than $220 million dollars so far, are required to be kept in an escrow account until the suit is resolved.